Open-Science-Community-Saudi-Arabia/OSCSA_Website/CONTRIBUTING.md

 link: how to make a pull request :https://www.freecodecamp.org/news/how-to-make-your-first-pull-request-on-github-3/

--While describing your pull request make sure to add the issue number you are wokring on e.g fixes #24
+- While describing your pull request, make sure to add the issue number you are working on e.g fixes #24

 - Describe the problem you are solving